Greatest Literature banner

 Until exactly what you don't expect to happen happens, though in retrospect it seems inevitable.

 It's only a small social faux pas but word spreads quickly through Gibbsville and Julian English's world starts falling apart.
-Over three days, the owner of the city's premier car dealership, who depends upon the patronage of his fellow wealthy contacts, seems to take every step to exacerbate his worsening social position.
+Over three days, the owner of the city's premier car dealership, who depends upon the patronage of his wealthy contacts, seems to take every step to exacerbate his worsening social position.
 In the course of his decline he interacts with rich in-laws, middle-class friends, religious figures and even local gangsters, and the usually drunken English manages to turn every encounter to his own detriment.

 O'Hara performs a small miracle by uncovering this interconnectedness of people and classes in such a community mainly by suggestion, in the course of a simple plot that unfolds almost in real time.
 The ancient unities of place and time are achieved, while hinting at several further dimensions.